-Botanical names – Truly pure botanicals will also carry the Latin name, for example certified organic Aloe Vera should have the botanical name Aloe barbadensis in brackets.
+Botanical names – Truly pure botanicals will also carry the Latin name, for example, certified organic Aloe Vera should have the botanical name Aloe Barbadensis in brackets.

 Naturally derived ingredients – These usually come from a natural source and go through a processing method or with the use of synthetic chemicals.
-These ingredients will be listed under an organic certified standard only if there are no synthetic chemicals involved in the processing method.
+These ingredients will be listed under an organically certified standard only if there are no synthetic chemicals involved in the processing method.